-Aircraft departing from Heathrow are subject to individual noise limits set by the DfT.
-The current limits were introduced early in 2001.
+Aircraft departing from Heathrow are subject to individual noise limits approximately 6.5km from the start of the take-off roll, as prescribed by the DfT in 2001.
 There are three limits in place: one each for the day, shoulder and night-time periods.